The Month of September

-September is the ninth month of the year in the Julian and Gregorian calendars and has a length of 30 days.
+September is the ninth month of the year in the modern day Gregorian calendar and its predecessor, the Julian calendar.
 The month kept its original name from the Roman calendar in which septem means “seven” in Latin marking it as the seventh month.

 September was named during a time when the calendar year began with March, which is why its name no longer corresponds with its placement in the Julian and Gregorian calendars.

 - Middle English - septembre